groue/CombineExpectations/README.md

 :x: When waiting for this expectation, the publisher error is thrown if the publisher fails before the expectation has expired.

-:white_check_mark: Otherwise, an array of all elements published before the expectation has expired elements is returned.
+:white_check_mark: Otherwise, an array of all elements published before the expectation has expired is returned.

 :arrow_right: Related expectations: [elements], [prefix(maxLength)].